Vonr/RubiksUHC/README.md

 uhc.game.gracePeriod is the time in seconds of the grace period if less than or equal to 0, there will be no grace period.

+uhc.game.scatterSize controls whether how far players get scattered.

 uhc.game.lateScatter controls whether players late to the game by 3 minutes maximum can join the game as a player.
 If set to false, they will join as spectators.

+uhc.game.finalHeal is the time in seconds until the final heal if less than or equal to 0, there will be no final heal.

-uhc.game.scenarios stores boolean values for each scenario controlling whether they are enabled.
+uhc.scenarios stores boolean values for each scenario controlling whether they are enabled.
 These can be changed in game.

-uhc.game.crafts stores boolean values for each custom craft controlling whether they are enabled.
+uhc.crafts stores boolean values for each custom craft controlling whether they are enabled.
 These can be changed in game.

 ### Permissions